frindly/gdgKotlin/README.md

-# gdgKotlin
+# Kotlin Project for GDG PDX Meetup

-Project for GDG meetup on Kotlin
+Please clone this repo then follow along.